-- It is also one of the four basic elements of the world, along with fire, air, and the earth.
+- It is also one of the four basic elements of the world, along with fire, air, and earth.

-- Ancient cultures knew the importance early on.
+- Ancient cultures knew the importance of water early on.
 They knew that it was crucial to every living thing.
 They also believed that it had the ability to wash away evil and anything negative.
 No other culture may have shown this more then the ancient Celts.

 - It can also be seen as a Christian symbol that represents purification or purity.
 In Christianity, holy water is used to cleanse the body and soul.
 It is also used during baptisms, for prayers, for healing, and to ward off evil spirits.
 For these reasons, water tattoos can also represent protection, healing, and purity.